The Commoner Class

 Know-How

-You can offer your simple wisdom to others.
-Beginning at 7th level, when a creature that can hear you within 30 feet makes an ability check or saving throw, you can use your reaction to add your Wisdom modifier (minimum of +1) to its roll.
+You share your simple wisdom.
+Beginning at 7th level, when a creature within 30 feet makes a saving throw or ability check that you are proficient in, you can use your reaction to shout and add your Wisdom modifier (minimum of +1) to its roll.

-You can use this reaction a number of times equal to your Wisdom modifier (minimum of once), and you regain all of
+You can use this reaction a number of times equal to your Wisdom modifier (a minimum of once), and you regain all of

 your expended uses when you finish a long rest.